itpartnersillinois/ylf/engage.md

 ## Volunteer During the Community Day Celebration

-Volunteers are needed for the March 30, 2019, Community Day Celebration at the I Hotel and Conference Center.
+Volunteers are needed for the Community Day Celebration.
 Two shifts of individuals or groups are needed to help attendees navigate the program of author presentations, hands-on activities, performances, puppetry, storytelling, and music.

 Saturday, March 30, 2019{ .noindent }